Surveillance video sparks more anger about Michael Brown's death

 Kanzler said no one from the film interviewed him or his clients about the footage.

-Critics of the police's handling of the shooting and its aftermath have accused authorities of maligning Brown's character by releasing a different video from inside the store showing him pushing a worker and taking cigarillos.
+Critics of the police's handling of the shooting and its aftermath have accused authorities of maligning Brown's character by releasing the earlier video, which shows Brown pushing a worker and taking cigarillos.

 To those critics, the emergence of the new video helps prove their point.